davidajuan/MassTestingPlatform/docs/SCHEDULING-RUNBOOK.md

 ## Initial Setup

-Follow the steps in the [Installation Guide]().
+Follow the steps in the [Installation Guide](https://github.com/QuickenLoans/MassTestingPlatform#getting-started){:target="_blank"}.
 To complete the remaining steps, use the admin account account created during installation.

 ## Creating a Testing Site